juliethrallstewart/movie-nominations/README.md

 - A user can only make 5 nominations before having to remove a nomination to make a new selection.
 - Improved visual design which includes image of movie reel.
 - A user can click on a movie title in their nominated movies list and a movie info card is displayed.
+- A user can share "The Shoppies" website with their friends.

 ## In Progress Features
-- A user can share "The Shoppies" website with their friends.
 - Update CSS to SCSS.

 ## Future Features
 - A user can clear all their nominations at once.
-- A user can share their nominations with their friends.
+- A user can share their specific nominations with friends

 ## Bugs
 - The users last search results are saved in local storage but bug when accessing after leaving website and returning.